devopsdays/devopsdays-web/content/events/2019-new-york-city/sponsor.md

 <hr/>

-<p>devopsdays NYC is a self-organizing conference for practitioners that depend on sponsorships.
+<p>devopsdays NYC is a self-organizing conference for practitioners that depends on sponsorships.
 We do not sell presentation slots, or distribute attendee contact lists to sponsors.
 Gold sponsors may have the opportunity to offer a short message during the program, between talks.
 All sponsors will get recognition on the website and social media before, during, and after the event.</p>

 <p>Sponsors are encouraged to represent themselves by actively participating and engaging with the attendees as peers.
 Any attendee also has the opportunity to demo products/projects as part of an open space session.</p>